How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 How Much Do Rates Drop When SR22 Is Removed?

-The moment the SR22 rider is removed, you will save the monthly filing fee.
-But the real savings come from transitioning from a "non-standard" (high-risk) insurance policy to a "standard" or "preferred" policy.
+The moment the SR22 rider is removed, you save the monthly filing fee.
+But the real savings come from transitioning from a "non-standard" (high-risk) policy to a "standard" or "preferred" policy.
+Indiana drivers who complete their SR22 period and actively shop for new coverage typically see premiums drop 20% to 50%.
+The exact amount depends on your age, location, vehicle type, and the severity of the original violation.

 It is vital to distinguish between the SR22 requirement and the underlying traffic violation.